 Specific background on experimenters:

-Mental Imagery Brain-Computer Interfaces (MI-BCI) represent a mean to control new technologies by performing mental imagery tasks alone.
 Throughout the research and development process of MI-BCI, human supervision (e.g., experimenter or caregiver) plays a central role.
-While providing emotional and social feedback, people need to present the technology to users and ensure the smooth progress of the BCI learning and use.
-Though, very little is known about the influence people might have on their results.
-Such influence is to be expected as social and emotional feedback were shown to influence MI-BCI performances and user experience.
+While providing emotional and social feedback, experimenters need to present the technology to users and ensure the smooth progress of the MI-BCI training and use.
+Though, their impact on the MI-BCI training outcomes remained unassessed.
+Such influence is to be expected as social and emotional feedback were shown to influence MI-BCI performances and user experience and experimenters are the main source of such presence and feedback.
 Furthermore, literature from different fields indicate an effect of experimenters, and specifically their gender, on experiment outcome.
-Therefore, we assessed the impact of experimenter and subject gender on MI-BCI performances, progress and user experience.
-Our results suggest that overall female experimenters influence positively participants' performances compared to male experimenters.

 Testing the influence of experimenters' gender on MI-BCI user training:

 We investigated if an interaction between experimenters' and participants' gender influenced MI-BCI training outcomes, i.e., performances and user-experience.
 To do so, we asked 6 experimenters to each train 5 women and 5 men (59 participants in total) over one MI-BCI session.
 An interaction between experimenters’ and participants' gender was found on the evolution of a measure of MI-BCI performances.
 Another interaction was found between participants’ tension and experimenters’ gender on the average performances.
 Therefore, experimenters’ influence on MI-BCI training outcome should be better reported and analyzed in order to further benefit from experimenters’ presence while preventing any bias.
 All the details regarding this experiment and its results can be found in the article published in the 8th International BCI Conference in 2019